trevorsandy/lpub3d/tools/docs/README.txt

 Features and enhancements
 ------------
+-Fix: 2 page refreshes when Parameters menu item is accpeted - only a single refresh needed. (r635)
--Fix: Upon "Add assembled image to parent page" a rotation icon is added to the callout (r634)
+-Fix: Upon "Add assembled image to parent page" a rotation icon is added to the callout if rotation icons were present in the callout step(s).
+Assembled and rotated callouts will not display rotate icons on the parent page.
+Only unassembled callouts will display rotate icons if present in the callout step(s). (r634)
 -Fix: Print/export dialog progress bar (r633)
 -Refactor: Rearrange printToPdfFile page count (r632)
 -Refactor: Reposition rocessEvents statements (r631)
 -Fix: If using LPub3D archive distribution (no installer), use distribution's extras folder instead of creating one in AppData (r630)
 -Fix: Remove -w1 from default ldglite parms (r629)
+-Fix: Periodic multi-step crash - 3DViewer image file line number mismatch (r628)
 -Fix: Periodic crash when changing margin of assembly (CSI) in multi-step page (r628)
 -Fix: Periodic crash when adding divider to multi-step page or callouts (r628)
 -Fix: Periodic crash every time a second successive rotation icon is added to multi-step page (r628)